Boeing 777 makes emergency landing in Moscow: Reports

 The investigation is focusing on a fan blade that appeared to be weakened by wear and tear, a development reminiscent of a fatal failure on board another plane in 2018.
 The event caused authorities to ground Boeing 777 models that use that engine, the Pratt & Whitney 4000-112.

-Flightradar24 identified the plane that landed in Sheremetyevo on Friday as a Boeing 777-31H model, which does not use the Pratt & Whitney engines.
+Hong Kong’s Civil Aviation Department said that, according to information provided by the airline, the plane that landed in Moscow on Friday was not equipped with Pratt & Whitney engines.

-Instead, that model uses the General Electric GE90-115B engines, according to fleet tracking site Airfleets.net.